widefly/wsl-dev-notes/doc/windows/wsl.md

 ## WSL Installation and Ubuntu
 1. WSL is `Windows Subsystem for Linux`.
-   `NOTE:` Use WSL2 instead of older WSL1.
+   `NOTE:` Use newer WSL2 instead of the older WSL1.
+WSL2 has many performance improvement over WSL1.
 2. To setup WSL2, simply install an Ubuntu Linux via Microsoft Store.
    Recommended to install `Ubuntu 22.04.2 LTS`
 3. Once installed, the Ubuntu Linux terminal can be opened by a Windows app named `Ubuntu 22.04.2 LTS`

 ## Important WSL settings
 ### Port forwarding (localhost to WSL Linux)
 - When a WSL Linux instance is running, it was assigned with an IP address that is different from that of the Windows host.
 For example, Windows host: `192.168.0.11` and Ubuntu: `172.18.167.234`
 - By default, listening port on the WSL Linux cannot be accessed by Windows's localhost address.
-  For example, http://localhost:3000 will not connect to listening port 3000 on WSL Linux.
+  For example, http://localhost:3000 will not connect to the listening port 3000 on WSL Linux.
 - To enable localhost port forwarding, i.e. Windows's localhost port forwarding to WSL Linux,
   Add the following config to `%UserProfile%/.wslconfig`
   ```ini